Skip to archive

 Lab Verified — Every Compound, Every Batch.

 Every compound in the Apex catalog is screened by HPLC for chromatographic purity and ESI-MS for molecular identity before it enters inventory.
 This archive collects the current shipping batch for all 74 verified compounds — 99.67% average purity across the catalog.
-In-house analytical release; third-party corroboration is on the roadmap.
+In-house analytical release, with Janoshik as our third-party testing partner.

 Filter by category, search by compound or batch ID, and sort by purity or test date.
 Click any card to expand the full Apex Certificate of Analysis inline.